What is Work-Study?

 2. Work Study Authorization

-Your employer will submit a Work-Study Authorization (WSA) to our office.
+Your employer will submit a Work-Study Authorization (WSA) to Student Financial Services.

 3. Hourly Position and Paycheck